hunter-teacher-cert/fall-2022-ethics-work-Kirk-Martin/week07/websites.md

 Website Designed by Kirk Martin and Usman Ahmed

-The website link is given below https://kirk-martin.github.io/tutoring_website/page1
+The website link is given below

+https://kirk-martin.github.io/tutoring_website/page1

-Repository Link below (not sure on this one)
+Repository Link below (not sure on this one so I gave both)

 https://github.com/Kirk-Martin/tutoring_website/settings